-1 The employee will have the right to be accompanied by a fellow worker or Trade Union.

-Worker - To exercise this right - a worker must first make a reasonable request.
+- 1. The employee will have the right to be accompanied by a fellow worker or Trade Union. - Worker To exercise this right a worker must first make a reasonable request.
 What is reasonable will depend on the circumstances of each individual case.
-However it would not normally be reasonable for workers to insist on being accompanied by a companion whose presence would prejudice the hearing, nor would it be reasonable for a worker to ask to be accompanied by a companion from a remote geographical location if someone suitable and willing was available on site (taken from ACAS 2010).

-The panel will be supported by a Human Resources Representative (HR) and a minute taker.

-- 2 The employee will, in advance, inform the panel of any witnesses to be called at the meeting.
-With the support if necessary from his/her representative the employee will put his/her case forward and may also refer to documentary evidence. - 3 The employee and/or his/her representative will have the opportunity to ask questions of the panel and of any of the witnesses. - 4 The members of the Governing Body with the support of HR will have the opportunity to ask questions at any stage to the employee and their representatives and witnesses. - 5 Before summing up the Governing Body may recall and re-examine any witness. - 6 The employee or his representative will be able to sum up but may not introduce any new evidence. - 7 The employee and representative will withdraw while the governors consider the case.
-If there is a need to recall the employee to clarify points of uncertainty then the employee will return.
+However, it would not normally be reasonable for workers to insist on being accompanied by a companion whose presence would prejudice the hearing, nor would it be reasonable for a worker to ask to be accompanied by a companion from a remote geographical location if someone suitable and willing was available on site (taken from ACAS 2010). - 2.
+The panel will be supported by the Schools HR Advisory Service Representative (or an alternative HR Provider) (HR) and a minute taker (provided by the school). - 3.
+The employee will, in advance, inform the panel of any witnesses to be called at the meeting. - 4.
+With the support, if necessary, from their representative the employee will put their case forward and may also refer to documentary evidence. - 5.
+The employee and/or their representative will have the opportunity to ask questions of the panel and of any of the witnesses. - 6.
+The members of the Governing Body with the support of HR will have the opportunity to ask questions at any stage to the employee and their representatives and witnesses. - 7.
+Witnesses, once they have given their evidence, shall withdraw from the proceedings - 8.
+Before summing up the Governing Body may recall and re-examine any witness. - 9.
+The employee or their representative will be able to sum up but may not introduce any new evidence. - 10.
+The employee and representative will withdraw while the governors consider the case.
+If there is a need to recall the employee to clarify points of uncertainty, then the employee will return. - 11.
 Witnesses may be recalled and re-examined by the Governors in the presence of the employee.

-Human Resources will remain to advice on procedural matters.
+12. HR will remain to advise on procedural matters.

-(In some cases it may be necessary to adjourn the meeting to allow for further investigations to take place).
+(In some cases, it may be necessary to adjourn the meeting to allow for further investigations to take place).

-8 The Governors if appropriate may notify the employee of their decision verbally after the meeting and shall subsequently confirm the decision in writing within 5 working days.
+13. The Governors if appropriate may notify the employee of their decision verbally after the meeting and shall subsequently confirm the decision in writing within 5 working days (excluding schools closure periods).